voicefixer/voicefixer/docs/faq.md

 ## Is VoiceFixer 2 affiliated with the original VoiceFixer?

 No, VoiceFixer 2 is not affiliated with the original creator of VoiceFixer, Haohe Liu.
 It has been independently forked and improved.
-We are actively reviewing the code to improve quality and remove direct file links.

 ## Does VoiceFixer support GPUs?